-- 1. If you have determined that the entire baffle needs to be replaced contact you nearest dealer or kumastoves.com for a complete baffle assembly.
-If only your catalyst need to be replaced, you do not need to remove the baffle.
-Refer to the Replace Catalyst Instructions.
-Use the parts list in section 8 for ordering a replacement baffle. - 2.
+- 1. If you have determined that the catalyst needs to be replaced contact you nearest dealer for parts and service.
+Use the parts list in section 8 for ordering a replacement catalyst. - 2.
 Replacement Steps: - a.
 Remove stove pipe or pull out insert to gain access to the stove flue.
-If removing the insert is not practical you can access the bypass rod fasteners through the stove door. - b.
-Disconnect the bypass rod from the bypass plate by removing the pin that drops into the bushing on the bypass plate.
-To remove the drop in pin you will first need to remove the cotter pin at the bottom side of the drop in pin.
+(If removing insert is not practical you can access baffle fasteners through the stove door.
+Instructions for this follow in parenthesis in step b.) - b.
+Remove bypass rod by removing the pin that drops into the hex shaft.
+To remove drop in pin you will first remove the cotter pin at the bottom side of drop in pin.
 Pull the drop in pin up and out.
-Pull the bypass rod all the way out of the stove.
-(Instructions for doing this job through door: Pull bypass rod out until it stops.
+Pull the damper rod all the way out of the stove.
+(Instructions for doing this job through door: Pull damper rod out until it hits stop.
 You will not be able to see fasteners and will have to do this job by feel.
-Reach through the stove door, up the rear of the baffle and then towards the front of stove until you find the round bushing that is welded to the bypass plate.
-Feel along the bushing until you find pins.
+Reach through the stove door, up the rear of the baffle and then towards the front of stove until you find hex shaft that is bolted to damper plate.
+Feel along hex shaft until you find pins.
 Remove the small retaining pin at the bottom of drop in pin then pull up on the drop in pin.
-Remove damper rod from stove.
+Remove damper rod from stove. - c.

-- c.
 Set a bottle jack underneath the center of the baffle and jack it up applying a small amount of pressure to the baffle.
 Lubricate and remove the 4 main baffle bolts using a 9/16" socket with a 6" extension.
 Slowly lower the jack balancing the baffle as it comes down.
 The baffle is fairly heavy; use proper lifting techniques. - d.
 Carefully remove the baffle from the stove. - e.
-Re-install the replacement baffle system in the same manner that it was removed using the bottle jack.
+Lift off the baffle clips and remove the catalytic hold down clamp noting the location of the gaskets.
+Slide the catalytic out. - f.
+Install the new catalytic combustors in the same location. (approximately 1" from the face of the baffle).
+Cut and use the gasket provided to achieve a snug fit.